 The Lumix G7 is a fairly dinky little camera by modern mirrorless standards, but it manages to fit on some control dials for aperture and shutter speed control, as well as a free-angle rear display.
 This makes it a satisfying camera to use and control, and we also especially like the 2.36-million-dot electronic viewfinder, which is an excellent example of its type.

-Capable of producing both high-end 4K video and technically impressive still images, the Lumix G7 is a compelling package for hybrid content creators, at a bargain price that continues to impress.
+Capable of producing both high-end 4K video and technically impressive still images, the Lumix G7 is a compelling package for hybrid content creators, and with a bargain price that continues to impress.

 Read our Panasonic Lumix DMC-G7 review.